Ravenslofty/mistral/docs/cyclonev_fpga.rst

 The peripheral ram stores the configuration of all the blocks situated on the borders of the chip, e.g. everything outside of labs, mlabs, dsps and m10ks.
-It is build of 13 to 16 blocks of bits that are sent through shift registers to the tiles.
+It is built of 13 to 16 blocks of bits that are sent through shift registers to the tiles.

 The configuration ram stores the configuration of the labs, mlabs,